xpack/cli-start-options-ts/README-MAINTAINER.md

 - `// eslint-disable-line node/no-deprecated-api` to continue using the
 deprecated `domain` module
+- `// eslint-disable-line eqeqeq` to accept an object compare

 To manually fix compliance with the style guide (where possible):